thanhdo1991/d8-theming-guide/bartik/explore-the-files-of-bartik.md

 * Navigate to Configuration &gt;  Responsive Image styles \(`admin/config/media/responsive-image-style/narrow`\)
 * Under Breakpoint group, select Bartik.
 Notice how the breakpoints defined in bartik.breakpoints.yml correspond with those listed in the field sets now displayed under Breakpoint group.

+## Explore Bartik's integration with Color module

+Navigate to Appearance &gt;  Settings &gt;  Bartik

+* Notice that Bartik's settings include a color picker UI
+* Try it out and change the background colors of the header
+* In a code editor, navigate to c_ore/themes/bartik/color _and explore the files inside: _color.inc_, _preview.css_, _preview.html _, and
+  _preview.js_
+  .